-EDIT actively conducts job fairs across India for unemployed youth of low income communities, thereby providing gainful employment to over 1,80,000 unemployed youth from lower income 1.
-Does the policy related to Principle 6 cover only segment.
+EDIT actively conducts job fairs across India for unemployed youth of low income communities, thereby providing gainful employment to over segment.
 The recruitment and employment practices of the Bank are also attuned towards talent spotting and acquisition from among marginalized sections of the society.